 Integrated technology boosts system functionality

-October 17, 2016 by Matt Prellwitz Beckhoff Automation
+By Matt Prellwitz Beckhoff Automation

 Oct.
 17, 2016 – Defining safety rules and regulations in motion control applications is a relatively new concept, with standards only recently being officially defined.

 Currently, two specific automation safety standards exist: IEC 61800-5-2 and DIN EN ISO 13849-1:2008, applicable in North America and Europe.
 Existing within these jumbles of letters and numbers are basic functions and features that must be enabled in the machine to ensure compliance.

 However, integrating safety into a motion system presents a much more complicated set of problems than just to equip the machine with the safety protocols and walk away.
 To illustrate this point, imagine a vertical axis with a substantial load of some sort.
 Standard safety protocol for an error condition for this type of axis would most likely be safe torque off, halting the linear motion of the axis to allow for error correction.
 However, if this axis is 20 feet tall and the load is currently at the top, safe torque off turns the now resistance-free load into a significant hazard to operator safety without some sort of external application to latch and restrain the load from falling.
 In addition, regardless of the number of light curtains, safe stops, and gates a company installs on a machine, there may still be a way for an operator to circumvent the precautions and endanger themselves or others through their actions.